yuktsan/stamplay-tutorials/01-user-local-login/README.md

 -----------------------

-## Using the examples
+## Using the example

-Every example is a set of files that you only need to upload on you app on stamplay.com.
+This example is a set of files that you only need to upload on you app on stamplay.com.

 In order to start clone this repository :